-The principal market risk we face is interest rate risk.
-We had cash and cash equivalents of \$190.2 million as of March 31, 2019, which consisted of highly-liquid investments with a maturity of three months or less, and \$49.0 million of marketable securities with maturity dates of greater than three months.
+We had cash and cash equivalents of \$208.4 million as of March 31, 2020, which consisted of highly-liquid investments with a maturity of three months or less.
 The primary goals of our investment policy are liquidity and capital preservation.
 We do not enter into investments for trading or speculative purposes.
 We believe that we do not have any material exposure to changes in the fair value of these assets as a result of changes in interest rates due to the short-term nature of our cash and cash equivalents.
-Declines in interest rates, however, would reduce future investment income.
+Declines in interest rates, however, would reduce future investment interest income.
 We considered the historical volatility of short-term interest rates and determined that it was reasonably possible that an adverse change of 100 basis points could be experienced in the near term.
-A hypothetical 1.00% (100 basis points) increase in interest rates would not have materially impacted the fair value of our marketable securities as of March 31, 2019 and December 31, 2018.
-If overall interest rates had decreased by 1.00% (100 basis points), our interest income would not have been materially affected for the three months ended March 31, 2019 or March 31, 2018.
+A hypothetical 1.00% (100 basis points) increase in interest rates would not have materially impacted the fair value of our marketable securities as of March 31, 2020 and March 31, 2019.
+If overall interest rates had increased by 1.00% (100 basis points), neither our interest expense nor our interest income would have been materially affected during the three months ended March 31, 2020 or March 31, 2019.